Canadian raising: Outside Canada

 Canadian raising is not restricted to Canada.
 Raising of both /aɪ/ and /aʊ/ is common in eastern New England, for example in some Boston accents (the former more likely than the latter), as well as in the Upper Midwest.
 South Atlantic English, New Orleans English, and the accents of England's Fens feature it as well.
 Raisinɡ of //aɪ// before voiceless consonants is found in Wisbech, March, and Chatteris in the Central Fens and King's Lynn, Downham Market, and Ely in the Eastern Fens but not in the Western Fens.

 Raising of just /aɪ/ is found in a much greater number of dialects in the United States; some researchers have begun to refer to raising of /aɪ/ without raising of /aʊ/ as American Raising.
-This phenomenon is most consistently found in the Inland North, the Upper Midwest, New England, New York City, and the mid-Atlantic areas of Pennsylvania (including Philadelphia), Maryland, and Delaware, as well as in Virginia.
+This phenomenon is most consistently found in the Inland North, the Upper Midwest, western New England, New York City, and the mid-Atlantic areas of Pennsylvania (including Philadelphia), Maryland, and Delaware, as well as in Virginia.
 It is somewhat less common in the lower Midwest, the West, and the South.
 However, there is considerable variation in the raising of /aɪ/, and it can be found inconsistently throughout the United States.